duon9vo28/duon9vo28/README.md

 🏫 I’m currently studying at *University Of Information Technology*

-🔭 I'm seeking an internship opportunity as a Data Analyst, Data Scientist, or ML Engineer, where I can apply my knowledge and gain valuable experience.
+🔭 I'm seeking an internship opportunity as a Data Scientist or ML Engineer, where I can apply my knowledge and gain valuable experience.

 <img src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" alt="GIF" width="500" height="300"/>